NodeOS/nodeos.github.io/blog/_posts/2013-07-29-introduction.md

 *Node is different.*

 The more I use Node, the more I wish I could use it in new places.
-Node is not a perfect language by any means, but I believe the current state of the language and community might just make NodeOS not only possible but awesome.
+Node is not a perfect platform by any means, but I believe the current state of the language and community might just make NodeOS not only possible but awesome.

 NodeOS is designed to support one of the best package managers I have ever used, NPM.